Embedded SDK Integration Guide

 if (event.type === 'application-complete') {

-// The applicant finished the flow.
+// The applicant finished the flow!
+Their application is processing.

 showConfirmation();